subdiox/TV/README.md

 # TV
-How to setup TV-related environment for Windows
+How to setup TV-related software for Windows

 # For Windows (x64)
 ## Hardware Requirements